Dearest MPTC Champion,

 - Domestic Violence and Child Abuse Will Rise During Quarantines.
 So Will Neglect of At-Risk People.

-Finally, as we dive into being a mobile food pantry, we are also thinking about the kids’ future.
+Finally, we continue to think about the kids’ future.
 And the vitality and health of My Place Teen Center.
-So securing funds to not only meet emergency needs now as well as to ensure the Red Doors reopen once it is safe, is tantamount to our outreach to you.
+So securing general operating funds to not only meet emergency needs now as well as to ensure the Red Doors reopen once it is safe, is tantamount.
+Thus, please consider an unrestricted gift – your support has far-reaching impact.

 As the Portland Press Herald put it, “Teen Center steps up, but needs help.”
 Read more.